Council's green commitment

 The goal of the WaterSmart Strategy is to make Brisbane a water smart city, to support the liveability of our city by managing water sustainably.

-Council achieved carbon neutral status in line with the Australian Government’s National Carbon Offset Standard (NCOS) and has been certified under the Australian Government's Carbon Neutral Program.
+Council achieved carbon neutral status in line with the Australian Government’s Climate Active Carbon Neutral Standard for Organisations and has been certified under the Australian Government's Climate Active Carbon Neutral Program.
 Find out more.

 Brisbane is now cleaner and greener with 25,000 mercury vapour lights replaced by energy saving bulbs in suburban streets around the city.
 This $9 million project has made our streets brighter, safer and more energy efficient.